On this page:

 AFSA also undertakes a statutory role as a gatekeeper to the personal insolvency profession.
 The process of registering practitioners seeks to ensure that only appropriately qualified and experienced individuals are allowed to operate in the profession, and continue to act as registered practitioners.
 To support this process, the Inspector-General (IG) and the IG’s delegates have powers under the Bankruptcy Act to convene a committee to consider the cancellation or suspension of the registration of practitioners or to impose conditions on their registration.
 This statutory role also encompasses the IG’s role to determine remuneration for trustees where creditors have not given approval, and to review certain decisions of registered trustees.

 AFSA implements an annual risk-based compliance program, applying appropriate regulatory principles and using available data and intelligence, including taking into account consultation with the profession prior to the program’s annual public release.
 The compliance program includes a number of strategic focus areas that may be included as part of the national inspection program.
 These focus areas may also form part of a specific targeted compliance project where a selected group of practitioners are contacted on the basis of meeting a series of criteria for that project.
 The focus of these targeted areas changes each year, based on industry intelligence, collaboration with ASIC and other data available to AFSA.

 Currently, we use data available in AFSA’s systems to develop an objective risk ranking and profile for each practitioner.
 In addition to utilising the results from the new risk profiling system, we also endeavour to take time to understand what leads individual practitioners to comply or not comply.
 A practitioner’s risk profile and their attitude to compliance will determine the strategies we adopt to achieve compliance.

 Using the compliance pyramid

-- providing feedback after proactive inspections
+- provide feedback to practitioners after proactive inspections or targeted projects